 In fact, I’ve embarked on countless walking tours and city hikes in my travels, and I have yet to come across an urban trail that overshadows Lands End.

 Are you in SF only for a few days?
-Devote some time to visiting.
+If so, devote some time to visiting.
 You will not regret it.

 If you are a local and have not walked along these trails, plan to do so soon.